licira/task-manager/readme.md

 Set Java 12 as programming language level.

-Set target bytcode level 12 for Java compiler
+Set target bytcode level 12 for Java compiler.

 Go to *TaskManagerTest* and right click on the name of the class in the .java file and hit 'Run TaskManagerTest'.